 First, let's define the terms "lender," "owner", and "servicer" when it comes to the mortgage business.

 The mortgage lender or owner.
 The mortgage lender is the financial institution that loaned you the money.
 The lender is the loan owner at this point.
 Later on, the lender may sell the mortgage debt to another entity (often called an "investor"), which then becomes the new owner of the loan.

 Mortgages are bought and sold frequently in the mortgage industry.
 The sale of your mortgage loan to a new owner does not affect the terms or conditions of the mortgage contract.

 In 2009, President Obama signed the Helping Families Save Their Homes Act of 2009 into law.
 Among other things, it amended the Truth in Lending Act to require that borrowers get notice when the mortgage debt on their primary home has been sold, transferred, or assigned to a new creditor.

-(Learn about mortgage assignments.)
+When you'll get notice about the new owner.
 The creditor that is the new owner or assignee of the mortgage debt must notify you about the change of ownership no later than 30 days after the sale, transfer, or assignment.

+What the notice will say.
 The notice that your new lender sends to you must include:

 How you can find out who your servicer is.
 To find out who your servicer is, check your monthly mortgage billing statement or payment coupon book.
 The servicer is the company that you make your payments to.